 The Tarbell family ownership dated back to 1875, when Eli Tarbell purchased 500 acres around Long Pond.
 A water driven sawmill and dam was erected on the Pond.
 Hemlock from the surrounding forest was sawn there.
 In 1903, the Tarbells began purchasing dairy cows.
 During the 1940' s and 1950's, the farm flourished as a model of efficiency.
 The farm employed 35 people, maintained 445 purebred Guernsey cows and bottled 2800 quarts of milk daily.
 The "Golden Guernsey" milk was shipped by rail to many of New York City's finest restaurants.

 Hikers and cross-country skiers, as well as equestrians and snowmobilers, are welcome on the trails.
 The trails are identified on the map and on the ground by horse trail signs and numbers.
 You can expect to encounter interesting terrain with many different plants and wildlife species.

 The focal point of recreation in the Forest is Long Pond.
 The 117 acre pond offers year round fishing opportunities.
 A former State record Tiger musky was caught in the Pond in 1983.
 A boat launching ramp and parking area are located off State Route 41 at the northeastern corner of the Pond.
-Strong Brook and Pond Brook are trout streams that course through the forest.
+Non-motorized and motorized boats of 25 horsepower or less are permitted on Long Pond.
+Nearby Strong Brook and Pond Brook are trout streams that course through the forest.
 The 28 acre glacial Round Pond also has fish to tempt anglers.

 Ten campsites are located around Long Pond.
 Each site has a fireplace, parking pad and access to a community latrine.
 Camping is permitted at designated sites only.
 A day use area, with parking and picnic tables is located adjacent to the dam.
 Explore the ruins of the Tarbell homestead during your visit.